 Sonny Carreno grew up in Alice, Texas.
 He has a bachelor’s degree in Music Education from Texas State University.
 He has a long and varied history as a drummer/percussionist for a wide range of groups both in his native Texas and in northern Indiana.
 Often the drummer of choice for local gigs and recordings, he’s also a member of the regional Rock Latino band Lalo Cura, which has opened for groups like Los Lonely Boys.

 A native of Miami, Florida, guitarist Danny Dean began performing jazz at community college and in 2004 moved to Nashville, Tennessee, earning a bachelor of music in composition and arranging at Belmont University.
 His main performing influences are midcentury luminaries Wes Montgomery, Herb Ellis, Chet Baker, Stan Getz, and Oliver Nelson.
-Danny’s current composition project is introducing Mennonite hymns to a jazz context by reharmonizing and adding strings and guitar to the existing piano.
+Danny’s written some original music as well as introducing Mennonite hymns to a jazz context by reharmonizing and adding strings and guitar to the existing piano.

-Randy Horst grew up in Denver, CO.
-He first took up the bass in college to be part of his friends’ band, mainly playing folk, bluegrass, and country.
-About 16 years ago he fell in love with Jazz.
-In addition to playing in The Dean’s List, he also a member of the Americana Folk group The Dawg, and has been a guest bassist for a variety local groups such as Vibe Nation and St. Joseph Valley Camerata.
+Bassist Randy Horst grew up in Denver, CO.
+He’s played in bands in Indiana, Kansas, and Montana.
+For his day-job he teaches art and graphic design at Goshen College.
+In addition to playing in The Dean’s List, he’s also a member of the Americana Folk group The Dawg, and has been a guest bassist for a variety of local groups such as Vibe Nation and St. Joseph Valley Camerata.